Eldar Shafir: Education and career

 Senior Fellow of the Canadian Institute for Advanced Research, Research Affiliate of Innovations for Poverty Action, member of the Behavioral Economics Roundtable of the Russell Sage Foundation, and Vice-Chair of the World Economic Forum’s Global Agenda Council on Behaviour. among several other research organizations.
-In January of 2012, President Barack Obama appointed him to the President’s Advisory Council on Financial Capability.
+In January 2012, President Barack Obama appointed him to the President’s Advisory Council on Financial Capability.
 The Council's task was to consider ways to strengthen financial capability across the country.

 Along with Peter Diamond and Amos Tversky, Shafir is a proponent of the Money illusion, compiling empirical evidence for the existence of this effect, both in experiments and in real world situations.

 Behavioral economics

 Eldar Shafir's general area of research interest is decision making, especially behavioral economics: the study of how people make everyday decisions.
 Empirically based, his research draws from the fields of psychology and economics to support the view that decision making is often not based on what is assumed by rational agent models.
 Shafir examines the effects of social, cognitive and emotional factors on economic decisions, such as the behavior of people who are in conflict and feel uncertainty when faced with making a decision.
 For instance, in a study with Amos Tversky involving Princeton students, it was found that people tend to find ways not to decide when faced with complicated and consequential decision.
 The same outcome was found in the case of physicians in the United States and Canada, who make decisions that may not always be in the best interest of patients when they involve several options.
 These are against the assumption that once a person faces a set of options and is equipped with some method of evaluation, he would choose the best alternative.

 Shafir is a proponent of the existence of the money illusion effect, the hypothesis that people tend to think of currency in nominal, rather than real, terms; People do not make rational financial decisions if they typically mistake the face value of money (its nominal value) for its purchasing power (real value), and this has implications for economic theory and public policy.
 In a series of empirical studies, Shafir, together with researchers Peter Diamond and Tversky have provided evidence from experimental and real world situations that a number of factors such as cognitive biases affect decision making.